sammyd/iOS8-day-by-day-book/manuscript/34-corelocation-auth.md

 This extracts the details we're interested in from the `CLLocation` object, and updates the display appropriately.

-If you build and run an app which contains this code in iOS8, you'll see something like:
+If you build and run an app which contains this code in iOS 8, you'll see something like:

 ![Doesn't Work](images/34/not_working.png)

 Eh?
 The updates aren't appearing.
-This would have worked in iOS7 (with a bit of hand-waving about Swift).
+This would have worked in iOS 7 (with a bit of hand-waving about Swift).

-This is because in iOS7, the location manager was responsible for asking the user whether they wanted to allow access to the CoreLocation services.
-This is no longer true in iOS8 - despite the lack of error messages, there's a problem with your current code.
+This is because in iOS 7, the location manager was responsible for asking the user whether they wanted to allow access to the CoreLocation services.
+This is no longer true in iOS 8 - despite the lack of error messages, there's a problem with your current code.

 ## New Methods on CoreLocationManager

-iOS8 adds finer granularity on the privacy controls for location access.
+iOS 8 adds finer granularity on the privacy controls for location access.
 Namely, a user can choose whether an app should be allowed to track their location even when it's in the background, as opposed to in the foreground or not at all.